lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

 2.1.
 Choose an output collection name/location

-Some of the ``pipetask`` commands later in this tutorial require you to specify an output collection where your new coadds will eventually be written to.
+Some of the ``pipetask`` commands later in this tutorial require you to specify an output collection where your new coadds will eventually be persisted.
 As described in the notebook version of `tutorial 9a <https://github.com/rubin-dp0/tutorial-notebooks>`_, you want to name your output collection as something like ``u/<Your User Name>/<Collection Identifier>``.
 As a concrete example, throughout the rest of this tutorial ``u/$USER/custom_coadd_window1_cl00`` is used as the collection name (``$USER`` is an environment variable that stores your RSP user name) for the custom coadd products.

 2.2.
 Build the pipeline